Do you sleep with your hair down?

 If you're goal is to get more volume in your hair, this style is for you.

-Sleeping with your hair above your head all night will result in a volume boost when you take your hair out in the morning!
+Because sleeping with your hair above your head all night will result in a volume boost when you take your hair out in the morning!

 For soft, textured waves, try a twisted rope braid before bed.

-To do this, separate your hair in two sections.
+Separate your hair in two sections.

-Grab one section of hair and twist, then repeat with the other section.
+Then grab one section of hair and twist, then repeat with the other section.

 Once your two sections are twisted, twist the two sections together so that your hair looks like a rope.